srazmjo/Workshop1/Stevens_Response.md

 benefits from non-parametric statistical predictions based on the best ancillary data available, but also anchors those predictions across space to the best available, contemporary administrative boundary-linked GIS census data.

-3. In the reading, the authors use a number of geospatial covariates as predictors in their machine learning method.
+Question 3: In the reading, the authors use a number of geospatial covariates as predictors in their machine learning method.
 What were these geospatial covariates and approximately how big of a data set did they represent (in general terms) what is the significance of big data in the estimation of machine learning methods for inferring the correlates and drivers of human population distribution.